Deborah Kenny: Criticism

 The issue of teacher attrition has been debated, with some pointing to exemplary teacher satisfaction and others claiming high rates.
 In a Huffington Post blog, Leonie Haimson wrote that "...Harlem Village Academy has some of the highest teacher turnover rates in the city, according to the NY State report cards.
 One of her charters had annual attrition rates of 60% and 53%, for the two most recent years for which data is available; the other had teacher attrition rates of 71% and 42%."
 The reason for the inconsistency, according to the New York Charter Center, is that the data do not capture many key factors including how many teachers "left the classroom because they were promoted within the same charter school or network."

-CEO salary

 In 2008, Kenny was among the highest paid education executives in New York State.
 Her salary of $442,807 was second only to Geoff Canada, CEO of Harlem Children's Zone.
 According to Edward Lewis, HVA Board chair, founder of Essence Communications, Kenny's salary comes entirely from privately raised funds.
 It is not funded by government revenue.
 By 2018, Kenny's salary had risen to $619,463 according to Harlem Village Academies' tax return filed with the Internal Revenue Service.

+Personal life

+Kenny's mother was a homemaker and freelance writer; her father was a teacher, editor, and copy editor before becoming a stock broker.
+Kenny's mother attended school in France and took the Baccalaureate exam in Strasbourg.

+Kenny was widowed at age 38.
+She is the mother of three grown children and lives in New York City.